-To drive more traffic to your website, you must know what the users want.
+To drive more traffic towards your website, you must know what your users want.
 Understand your audience and determine what they are looking for.
-This knowledge will give you more insight into shaping the tone of your brand and to improve the content.
-Also, you will make the website more accessible and user-friendly; thus, you will give the site a better search engine ranking.
+Find out what works and what doesn't work on your website.
+This knowledge will give you more insight into shaping the tone of your brand and to improve your web content.
+Also, you will make the website more accessible and user-friendly, and you will give your website a better search engine ranking.
 Google Analytics gives you the ultimate platform to analyze the traffic to your website.

 Who is your audience?

 When analyzing traffic to your website, first understand who your users are.
 Also, understand how the site visitors are using the content.
 The best way to evaluate these facts is by using Google.
 Google can give the best answer to your queries.
 In the audience section of your website, you will find crucial information regarding the traffic to the site.
-Here is a breakdown of the diverse information you can use from the site and from Google to understand user actions and flow to the site.
+Here is a breakdown of the diverse information you can use from the site and from Google to understand user actions and their flow to and on your website.

 What is the performance of the website?

-Before evaluating the traffic to the site, first, understand how successful the website is.
+Before evaluating the traffic to your website, first, understand how successful the website is.
 Have an understanding of the number of visitors to the site is essential before analyzing the user details.

 Amount of Sessions: